LearnersGuild/learnathon/README.md

 ## First Attempt

 The first stage is a solo session (i.e. you work on your own).
-There are two steps:
+There are three steps:

 1. Work on the challenge
 1. Submit your challenge attempt